-Piracy-studies.org thrives by the contributions of the research community working on piracy and maritime security.
+Piracy-studies.org thrives by the contributions of the research community working on maritime security and ocean governance.
 There are several ways how you can contribute to piracy-studies.org.
-We welcome submissions of commentaries on research or developments, comments on our posts and suggestions for the piracy studies bibliography.
+We welcome submissions of commentaries on research outcomes, current developments, comments on our posts as well as suggestions for the specialized piracy bibliography.

 Submit a commentary

-Piracy-studies.org is a blog specialized in the study of piracy and maritime security.
-We publish commentaries for a wide audience that includes policy makers, naval officers, and capacity building professionals, journalists and academics interested in maritime security.
-Historically our focus has been on the developments around East African and West African piracy.
-Since 2013 we have broadened this focus to issues concerning maritime security more broadly.
-We publish commentaries on recent developments and discussions of recently published research (such as policy studies, articles, or books).
+Piracy-studies.org is a blog specialized in the study of maritime security and ocean governance.
+We publish commentaries for a wide audience that includes policy makers, naval officers, and capacity building professionals, journalists and academics interested in maritime security and ocean governance.
+Originally our focus has been on the developments around East African and West African piracy (hence the name piracy studies).
+Since 2013 we have broadened this focus to also cover issues concerning maritime security and ocean governance more broadly.
+We publish commentaries on recent developments and discussions of recently published or forthcoming research (such as policy studies, articles, or books).
 Commentaries are usually in the length of 500-1000 words, but we are also open to longer texts.
 We maintain a high standard of quality and contributions need to be evidence based and refer to the literature.
-To submit a text, pitch an idea or for further inquiries please contact the current editor in chief Jan Stockbruegger (firstname.lastname@example.org).
+To submit a text, pitch an idea or for further inquiries please contact the current editor Christian Bueger (at email@example.com)

 Join our emailing list